ARM-software/CMSIS-Stream/Documentation/CPPNodes.md

 public:
     virtual T* getWriteBuffer(int nb)=0;
     virtual T* getReadBuffer(int nb)=0;
+    /*

+    Below functions are only useful in asynchronous mode.
+    Synchronous implementation can provide an empty
+    implementation.

+    */
     virtual bool willUnderflowWith(int nb) const = 0;
     virtual bool willOverflowWith(int nb) const = 0;
     virtual int nbSamplesInFIFO() const = 0;
+    virtual int nbOfFreeSamplesInFIFO() const = 0;
 };
 ```

-The functions `willUnderflowWith`, `willOverflowWith` and `nbSamplesInFIFO` are only used in asynchronous mode.
+The functions `willUnderflowWith`, `willOverflowWith`,`nbSamplesInFIFO` and `nbOfFreeSamplesInFIFO` are only used in asynchronous mode.

-If you implement a FIFO for synchronous mode you only need to implement `getWriteBuffer` and `getReadBuffer`.
+If you implement a FIFO for synchronous mode you only need to implement `getWriteBuffer` and `getReadBuffer` and provide empty implementations for the other methods.

 FIFO must be templates with a type defined as: